-Zachary Sweet is a registered Teacher Trainer for the Suzuki Association of the Americas, instructor of cello at Nazareth College, Binghamton and Colgate Universities, and on the faculty at Ithaca Talent Education and Music Together of Ithaca.
+Zachary Sweet is a registered Teacher Trainer for the Suzuki Association of the Americas, instructor of cello at Nazareth College and Binghamton University, and on the faculty at Ithaca Talent Education and Music Together of Ithaca.
 Nationally, he is sought after as clinician having lead workshops, masterclasses and institutes across the United States.

 Zachary performs extensively throughout the US as soloist, chamber musician and orchestral player.
-Currently, Zachary is principal of Colgate University Orchestra, and performs regularly with the Society for New Music and mezzo-soprano, Ivy Waltz.
-In October, 2019, he presented the inaugural “small bites” recital for the Arkansas Philharmonic Orchestra.
+He performs regularly with the Society for New Music and mezzo-soprano, Ivy Waltz and pianist, Pej Reitz with whom he recorded a recital for Civic Morning Musicals in Syracuse, NY in April 2021.

 Zachary plays the 2001 "Willow Cello" by Jim McKean and a 1999 Bow by Ron Forrester.